Why is English grammar important?

 Just choose your level and then you’ll get several specific grammar topics to explore.

-Grammar Girl is both a blog and podcast that provides short, friendly tips to improve the grammar in your writing.
+Grammar Girl is both a blog and a podcast that provides short, friendly tips to improve the grammar in your writing.
 Grammar Girl (also known as Mignon Fogarty) makes learning grammar fun and simple with memory tricks.
 This makes it easier to remember and use difficult grammar rules.

 You can find her podcasts on Apple and Spotify, or you can get a free month when you sign up with the code GRAMMAR using Stitcher.